kanboard/kanboard/doc/bitbucket-webhooks.markdown

 ![Bitbucket configuration](http://kanboard.net/screenshots/documentation/bitbucket-webhooks.png)

 1. On Kanboard, go to the project settings and choose the section **Integrations**
-2. Copy the Bitbucket webhook url
+2. Copy the Bitbucket webhook URL
 3. On Bitbucket, go to the project settings and go to the section **Webhooks**
-4. Choose a title for your webhook and paste the Kanboard url
+4. Choose a title for your webhook and paste the Kanboard URL

 Examples
 --------